aashnamathias/simple-to-do-list/README.md

   - icon.jpg
 - main.html (Contains the HTML file)
 - mystles.css (Contains the CSS file for styling)
-- script.js (Contains the Javascript file for functionality)
+- script.js (Contains the JavaScript file for functionality)